Man with glasses using smartphone to verify digital ID

 It helps you prove your identity online without unnecessary steps.

-This makes it easier to use services, protect private information, and include more people who may not have had access before.
+This process makes it easier to use services, protect private information, and include more people who may not have had access before.

 Core elements of a digital ID often include: